srynot4sale/twiffer/README.md

 Installation
 ------------

-Twiffer's only requirement is the Python Twitter Tools library.
-This library can be installed running the command
+Twiffer's only requirements are the Python Twitter Tools and Outputty python libraries.
+These can be installed with easy_install:

-    easy_install twitter
+    easy_install twitter outputty

 Config